erich666/McUsd/README.md

 ![Cinema 4D no domelight render](/images/c4d_no_dome_render.png "Cinema 4D no domelight render")

-This render more strongly highlights the normal texture mismatches, especially on the prismarine.
+This render more strongly highlights the normal-map texture mismatches, especially on the prismarine.

 ## Maya